kiba/Writings/for_science/chp23_vacation.md

 "I wanted to know...where are we going from here with this relationship?"
 Diana broached the topic.

 I closed my eyes to think a little bit.
 "I don't know.
-I loved you and Sasaki but I probably will not try this again in the foreseeable future."
+I loved you and Sasaki but I probably will not try this again in any future relationships."
 Though I don't think about it much, but I knew that it's unlikely that we will be together forever.

 Diana snorted.
 "Oh, what a guy wouldn't give for a harem?"